-Onboarding, offboarding, app provisioning, employee device inventory, and device configuration are all processes that can be automated through Rippling to ensure compliance with SOC 2 standards.
+Onboarding, offboarding, app provisioning, and employee device management, inventory, and configuration are all processes that can be automated through Rippling to ensure compliance with SOC 2 standards.
 Our product provides real-time information on the hardware and software used by your workforce, as well as visibility into any threats detected by our endpoint security partner.

 In short, we used Rippling both to enforce SOC 2 standards internally and to provide evidence of our compliance to auditors.

 Here are some of the ways we used Rippling during SOC 2:

 - Automated employee account creation and deletion in our onboarding and offboarding procedures

 - Automated background checks as part of the hiring flow

 - Automated evidence collection for new hire population, terminated employee population, account creation/deletion dates, and more

 Security and provisioning

 - Enforced a strong password policy and 2FA settings within Rippling

 - Used Rippling SSO/SAML to securely access all critical third-party applications and infrastructure

 - Provided an up-to-date inventory of all employee laptops, including information on hardware, OS, antivirus software, and status of security patches

 The SOC 2 process was a great learning experience for us.
 Now that we know what our product can do, we’re eager to support customers going through their own security certification audits.